 Digital Magazines are available through the RBdigital platform (previously Zinio for Libraries).
 Create your account, issue magazines, get notifications when the next issue is available and best of all the magazine is for keeps!
 There are no return dates and no overdues.

 A database of awards, scholarships and grants for people in New Zealand.
+You will need to create an account using your email address once you have clicked the links below.

 New Zealand’s primary source of funding information for community organisations.